Quitch/Queller-AI/README.md

 - Naval factories sometimes stop producing units
 - Won't attack on gas giants
 - All AI Commanders on a team spawn and act together using shared army mode
+- Play From Here in Chronocam can cause strange AI behaviour or even break it

 # THANKS TO